 Tax benefit on interest payment

-However as per the amended law w.e.f.
-April, 1, 2017, the aggregate of loss under the head ‘Income from house property’, cannot be set off by more than Rs two lakhs against other income for a year.
+Although you are allowed to claim Rs 2 lakhs for your self-occupied property, as well as full interest for let out or deemed to have been let properties, there is a restriction of Rs 2 lakhs on the amount of the aggregate of loss under the head ‘Income from house property’ that you can set off against your other income.
 Any loss remaining unadjusted, can be carried forward and be set off against income from the same head, for eight subsequent years.

 Tax benefit on repayment of principal

-(The author is a taxation and home finance expert, with 30 years’ experience.)
+(The author is a tax and investment expert, with 35 years’ experience.)